Customer Rate Cards

 • Multiplier: 2× (charges double the standard pallet rate)

-In this example we will have 2 parameters i.e., length and width as shown above.
+In this example there are 2 parameters: length and width, as shown above.

-1. The result will be in the examples as shown below.
+The result is shown in the examples below.

 Note: Change "AND" to "OR" if only one dimension needs to exceed the threshold.

-1. Select the alternate freight item with the help of drop-down button and click on Save button.
+1. Select the alternate freight item using the dropdown button and click Save.

-5. We now move to our override under the Pallet - Oversize freight item, here click on Override button as shown below.
+1. Move to the override under the Pallet - Oversize freight item, then click the Override button as shown below.

-6. In this case, no need to set any further parameters, here simply click on the Use Rate from Alternate Step 2 tab as shown below.
+1. In this case there is no need to set any further parameters.
+Click the Use Rate from Alternate Step 2 tab as shown below.

-7. Now select in which alternate freight items price to use, in this example, we will set the prices against the Pallet freight item and as we wish to charge double the quantity so manually enter the '2' in the Multiply Qty field.
-Be cautious when using weight and qty breaks as multiplying the qty could force the price to go into an alternate qty break depending on your desired result.
+1. Select which alternate freight item's price to use.
+In this example, set the prices against the Pallet freight item.
+To charge double the quantity, manually enter 2 in the Multiply Qty field.
+Be cautious when using weight and qty breaks, as multiplying the qty could force the price into an alternate qty break depending on your desired result.

-8. Once you set the overrides, the Step 3 will display a message as no rates have to be set as shown below.
+1. Once you set the overrides, Step 3 will display a message that no rates have to be set, as shown below.

 Rate Increases